codice/saml-conformance/README.md

 e.g. If the ServiceProvider plugin jar(s) are copied to `/home/saml-conform/deploy` then the tests should be invoked with `-Dsaml.plugin.deployDir=/home/saml-conform/deploy`.

+## docker
+This modules is builds a docker image.

 # Setup
 The `distribution` module contains a full package of the deployment after a full build.
 Tests can be run with the script `distribution/target/distribution-\[VERSION\]-bin/bin/samltest.sh`.